-You are responsible for maintaining your modular buildings and we provide maintenance funding through your property maintenance grant.
+You're responsible for maintaining your modular buildings and we provide maintenance funding through your Property Maintenance Grant.

 Make sure you plan your maintenance in line with the provider’s maintenance and cleaning plan, so you’re covered by warranties and keep your modular buildings in its best condition.